Stability of multibrane models: Introduction

 In recent years mulitbrane 5D models, i.e.~models in which there are some intermediate branes in addition to two orbifold branes, have attracted a lot of attention.
 More branes allow for accommodation of more hierarchies of scales.
 There are also more possibilities for localization of different fields on different branes.
 Patterns of such localization may have crucial impact on phenomenological predictions of a given model.
 Interactions between two fields located at different branes may be mediated only by fields propagating in the bulk (gravitons always propagate in the bulk).
 Interactions between a bulk field and a brane field depend on the profile of the bulk field and on the position of that brane.

 Multibrane 5D models have been investigated with relation to several interesting theoretical and phenomenological problems (see e.g.~\cite{Oda:1999be,Oda:1999di,Hatanaka:1999ac,Kogan:1999wc,Dvali:2000ha,Gregory:2000iu,Mouslopoulos:2001uc,Kogan:2001wp,Moreau:2004qe,Agashe:2016rle,Agashe:2016kfr}).
-However, the stability of such models have not been systematically studied.
+However, the stability of such models has not been systematically studied.
 The main purpose of the present work is to fill in that gap.
 Problem of (in)stability of 5D multibrane models will be thoroughly examined.
 This problem is directly related to the spectrum of 4D modes of scalar perturbations around a given configuration of branes.
 Namely, existence of at least one tachyonic mode signals instability of the considered configuration.
 The configuration is stable if masses squared of all 4D modes are positive.
 The necessary and sufficient conditions for each of these possibilities will be derived and discussed.
+We will see that such analysis is substantially more complicated than in the considered so far 2-brane case.
+One of the reasons is that one more 5D scalar perturbation must be taken into account if any intermediate brane is present which among other consequences leads to discontinuities of radion fields (absent in 2-brane models).
+Another reason is related to the fact that 2-brane models contain only orbifold branes for which the appropriate junction conditions are much simpler than those for intermediate branes present in multibrane models.
+Nevertheless, the results obtained in the present work may be used also for 2-brane models for which they reduce to the findings presented in \cite{Lesgourgues:2003mi}.

 The problem of stability of brane configurations should not be confused with the problem of fixing positions of the branes\footnote{ In the literature the notion of ``stabilization of branes'' is quite often used when in fact only the fixing of brane positions is considered.
 This is very misleading because solutions with such ``stabilized'' branes may very well be unstable. }.
 The former, as mentioned above, is related to the possibility of the existence of any tachyonic 4D modes of scalar perturbations of a given background.
 The letter is determined by the solutions of appropriate equations of motion for that background.